Vietnam.vn - Nền tảng quảng bá Việt Nam

 The pressure of urban growth encourages designers to explore how to make optimal use of urban nature by maximizing and enhancing ecological functions, enhancing multifunctionality and resource efficiency to create ecological balance despite high urban density in a finite land area.

-Some other efforts are to restore lost natural landscape spaces of the city and enhance connectivity with other natural spaces of the suburban and periphery areas of the city to form an open ecosystem network that has been applied in some cities in the world and proven its positive effects such as the Cheonggyecheon Stream Restoration Project in Seoul - Korea, Bishan Ang Mo Kio Park Project (Singapore) ...
+Some other efforts are to restore lost natural landscape spaces of the city and enhance connectivity with other natural spaces of the suburban and peri-urban areas to form an open ecosystem network that has been applied in a number of cities in the world and proven its positive effects such as the Cheonggyecheon Stream Restoration Project in Seoul - Korea, Bishan Ang Mo Kio Park Project (Singapore) ...

 Wildlife can help mitigate the effects of climate change in cities, experts say.
 Greater biodiversity will bring direct benefits to humans and can also help protect human health by controlling disease-carrying insects.

-For example, the West Lake area in Hanoi urban development plays a very important role as a scenic lake for tourism and climate regulation for the area, in addition to the function of preserving the typical ecosystem.
-Despite its high terrain, the main lake and ponds in the system still have the ability to regulate rainwater for some areas around the lake.
-The frequent exchange makes this place self-regulate to maintain a stable balance.
+For example, the West Lake area in Hanoi urban development has a very important position as a tourist landscape lake and climate regulator for the area, in addition to the function of preserving the typical ecosystem.
+Although located in a high terrain, the main lake and ponds in the system still have the ability to regulate rainwater for some areas around the lake.
+The regular exchange makes this place self-regulate to maintain a stable balance.

-Master Le Thuy Ha - National Institute of Urban and Rural Planning said that the structure of green urban space requires conservation and respect for the structure of natural landscape.
-Building orientation for architectural and landscape development based on planning zoning associated with natural conditions and functional use.
-Once land, water and natural ecosystems have been transformed, there is almost no possibility of recovery.
+Master Le Thuy Ha - National Institute of Urban and Rural Planning said that the green urban space structure requires conservation and respect for the natural landscape structure.
+Building an orientation for architectural and landscape development based on planning zoning associated with natural conditions and functional use.
+Once land, water, and natural ecosystems have been transformed, there is almost no possibility of recovery.

-In existing areas, preserving and exploiting historical and cultural elements will enhance urban competitiveness.
-Preservation, along with renovation and embellishment of public spaces and existing spaces, will create a unique identity for each urban area.
+In existing areas, the preservation and exploitation of historical and cultural elements will enhance urban competitiveness.
+The preservation, together with the renovation and improvement of public spaces and existing spaces, will create a unique identity for each urban area.

 Source: https://kinhtedothi.vn/phat-trien-do-thi-xanh-va-ben-vung-nhung-manh-ghep-con-thieu.html